DJanoskova/vuex-but-for-react/README.md

 If you know `vuex`, you know it's as close as we get to a perfect state management library.
 What if we could do this in the react world?

+Enjoy the vuex API in your React applications with `vuex-but-for-react`, which uses only React itself under the hood. `vuex-but-for-react` was engineered with developer experience in mind, making it very easy to use.
+Invoke your getter or action by using a one-line hook and don't worry about unnecessary renders - **without** using `memo`.

+Your component will render only when its getter changes - and it doesn't care about the rest of the store!

+Are you on board?
+Read more ð

 ## Installation

 `npm install vuex-but-for-react --save`